 Volume supplying to mill | √ | √ | √ |

-** For Dealer/Cooperative/Collection centres receiving FFB from estates, full information of the estates as mentioned in table above (Third-party estate) is required where sources are from smallholders, names and quantity received are sufficient.
+**For Dealer/Cooperative/Collection Centres receiving FFB from estates, full information of the estates as mentioned in the table above (Third-party estate) is required.
+If the sources are from smallholders, name of the smallholders and quantity supplied are sufficient.

-Of all the 67 palm oil mills operated by FGV, only two mills sourced 100% of FFB from our own plantation.
-The remaining 65 palm oil mills received a mixture of FFB from internal and external sources.
+Of all the 63 palm oil mills operated by FGV, only four (2) mills sourced 100% of FFB from our own plantation.
+The remaining 61 palm oil mills received a mixture of FFB from internal and external sources.

 Upstream